Kamal-Abdullayev/trueshot-backend/user/README.md

 # Trueshot User Service

-This is a Spring Boot microservice for user management and JWT-based authentication.
+This is a Spring Boot microservice for user management, following system, and JWT-based authentication.

 ## 🔧 Technologies Used